nsrivast/youintern/README.md

 This is the codebase for a rails website I personally built and maintained from 2007-2009, as the sole technical partner at YouIntern.
 YouIntern was an online community for interns, connecting students looking for work and employers looking for help.
-We matched employer-submitted internships with student-submitted internship reviews, as well as providing networking opportunities and career advice for students looking for internships.
+We matched employer-submitted internships with student-submitted internship reviews, in addition to providing networking opportunities and career advice for students looking for internships.

 As the recession took its toll on the US economy in 2009, employers had no trouble finding qualified